KaiNorberg/Volund/README.md

 - Windows and Linux Compatibility
 - Feature complete editor
 - Support for multiple graphics APIs for example OpenGL, DirectX and Vulcan.
-- Tools for training and using deep learning/neural networks.